techomax/techomax.github.io/_includes/pages/impressum-en.md

 **VAT No.:** AT U71975838

+---
-### CONTACT
+### Contact
 **Monday - Friday 09:00 - 17:00**
 (except on public holidays)
 **Email:** info@techomax.at
 **Office Number:** +43 1 361 44 1133

+---
-### OTHER
+### Other
 The EU Commission provides a platform for out-of-court dispute resolution.
 This gives consumers the opportunity to initially resolve disputes in connection with their online order without the intervention of a court.
-The dispute resolution platform can be accessed via the external link https://ec.europa.eu/consumers/odr.
+The dispute resolution platform can be accessed via the external link [https://ec.europa.eu/consumers/odr](https://ec.europa.eu/consumers/odr).